-Optimize images to make them as small as possible, and serve static content, like images, from a cookieless domain].
+Optimize images to make them as small as possible, [and try to serve static content, like images, from a cookieless domain].
 2018 edit, this cookieless domain thing… it isn’t so important.

 Also serve static files from a CDN (content distribution network) to allow multiple elements to download faster – browsers only download so many items from one location, so get things flying along in parallel by serving images, etc, from another domain.

 Static content is the things in your site which are “downloaded” by browsers from files which do not change.
 Like JPG, GIF or PNG images, for example.
 Or CSS files or JS files.
 Ideally, CSS and JS would be combined into one, minified, file, and downloaded once, from a CDN!

 Leverage browser caching